rokach/DynamicLake-Bugs-Change-log/README.md

-# DynamicLakePro Bug Reports
+# DynamicLake Bug Reports

-Welcome to the official bug report repository for **DynamicLakePro**.
+Welcome to the official bug report repository for **DynamicLake**.

 ---